Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 6. A restart button should allow the player reset the game board, the countdown timer and the number of matches found.
 7. A congratulations modal should appear when the player wins while showing a button to play again.

+### How to play
+Once the game has loaded, you have 50 seconds to find all the matching picture cards.

+Click on a picture card to turn it over and reveal an image of something that pollutes our oceans.
+If you can find its pair, you have found a match!
+Once you find a match, it will stay face up and your matched cards score will go up by 1.
+If you have not chosen two identical cards, they will automatically turn back around.

+To win the game you must find all the matches before the time runs out.
+The ocean and its wildlife are counting on you!

 ## User goals
 To play an online memory game and have fun whilst playing.